How Does Mountain Biking Keep You Fit? (Answered)

 There is little difference between muscle activation with different wheel sizes.
-The larger sized wheels make pedaling easier, but in practice, there is not much in the way of variation between the different wheel sizes.
-However, greater muscle activity in biceps has been noticed when descending on 26 inch wheel bikes.
+The larger-sized wheels make pedaling easier, but in practice, there is not much in the way of variation between the different wheel sizes.
+However, greater muscle activity in the biceps has been noticed when descending on 26-inch wheel bikes.
 This could be due to an increased need to maneuver the front wheel over obstacles.

 How to get the perfect Pedal Stroke?
 (For Full Muscle Activation)

 Proper ankling is one of the keys to perfecting the pedal stroke.
 There are a number of factors to take into consideration.